You have gifts to share with the world and my job is to help you get them out there.read more

 Now I’d love to hear from you.
 In the comments, tell me about a time that you wiped out, whether literally or metaphorically.
 What did you learn and how did you grow as a result?

-Has a fear of failure — or a fear of repeated failure — ever set in?
+Has a fear of failure — or a fear of not being good enough — ever set in?
 What action could you take right now to get back in the game?

 Share as much detail as possible in your reply.
 Thousands of beautiful souls come here each week for insight and inspiration.
 Your story may help someone else reclaim their courage.